 As an administrator, we often open elevated Command Prompt to perform administrative tasks on Windows 10/8/7.
 Windows 10/8/7 also allows you to run Control Panel as an administrator; however, it does not have a direct way to do so.
 Apart from shortcuts to programs and administrator tools like Programs & Features and Folder Options, there is nothing else in Control Panel.
 Due to the fact that the Control Panel contains links to various built-in Microsoft Windows programs, Microsoft does not provide a direct way to run the Control Panel as an administrator.

-But, if you perform administrative tasks through Control Panel by signing in to your Windows, you might be interested in running it as an administrator.
+If you perform administrative tasks through Control Panel by signing in to Windows, you might want to run it as an administrator.

 How to run Control Panel as Administrator in Windows 10/8/7?

-1. Right-click on the free space of the desktop, select New, and then click Shortcut to open the Create Shortcut wizard.
+Step 1.
+Right-click on the free space of the desktop, select

-- In the box “Type a name for this shortcut,” type a useful name such as “Administrative Control Panel.”
+Step 4.
+In the box “Type a name for this shortcut,” type a proper name such as “Administrative Control Panel.”